- your use of our site www.clay-works.com (“our site”);

 You may be asked to provide personal data whilst you are in contact with us.
 Personal data is information that can be used to identify or contact you.
 You do not have to provide the personal data that we request, however, if you choose not to, we may not be able to provide you with the products or samples that you have requested.

-For the purpose of the General Data Protection Regulations ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation and the Data Protection Act 2018 (“Data Protection Legislation”) the data controller is Clayworks Limited a company registered in England and Wales with company registration number 04552140 whose registered office is at Lowin House, Tregolls Road, Truro, Cornwall, TR1 2NA.
-Our main trading address is at Clayworks Limited, Unit 5, Higher Bochym Rural Workshops, Cury Cross Lanes, Helston, Cornwall, TR12 7AZ.
+For the purpose of the retained EU law version of the General Data Protection Regulations ((EU) 2016/679) and the Data Protection Act 2018 (“Data Protection Legislation”) the data controller is Clayworks Limited a company registered in England and Wales with company registration number 04552140 whose registered office is at Lowin House, Tregolls Road, Truro, Cornwall, TR1 2NA.
+Our main trading address is at Clayworks Limited, Unit 5, Higher Bochym Rural Workshops, Cury Cross Lanes, Helston, TR12 7AZ.

 INFORMATION WE MAY COLLECT FROM YOU AND HOW WE USE IT